How private scholarship money is distributed

 Grants are distributed similarly to scholarships

-What happens to leftover scholarship dollars
+What happens to leftover scholarship money

 Scholarships can be conditional